|This is an unofficial version.

 "Executive Council" has the same meaning as it has in The Executive Government Organization Act; (« Conseil exécutif »)

-"gazette" means The Manitoba Gazette published by the Queen's Printer of Manitoba; (« Gazette »)
+"gazette" means The Manitoba Gazette published by the King's Printer of Manitoba; (« Gazette »)

-"government" means Her Majesty the Queen acting for the Province of Manitoba; (« gouvernement »)
+"government" means His Majesty the King acting for the Province of Manitoba; (« gouvernement »)

-"Government of Canada" means Her Majesty the Queen acting for Canada; (« gouvernement du Canada »)
+"Government of Canada" means His Majesty the King acting for Canada; (« gouvernement du Canada »)

 "great seal" means the Great Seal of Manitoba; (« Grand Sceau »)